 - Bethells Road to O’Neill Bay: 2.1 km / 40 min one way

-- Bethells Rd to Constable Rd: 8 km or 3-4 hr one way
+- Bethells Road to Raetahinga Point: 4.1 km / 1 hr 20 min one way

 The track follows coastal cliffs and is rutted and steep in sections.
 It becomes slippery after periods of rain.
 Take care around old slip sites.

-Bethells Beach (Te Henga) is 37 km from downtown Auckland, on the west coast.
-From here the track is signposted near a bridge 1 km before the end of Bethells Rd opposite Lake Wainamu carpark.
+The southern entrance is off Bethells Beach (Te Henga), 37 km from downtown Auckland.
+The track is signposted near a bridge 1 km before the end of Bethells Rd opposite Lake Wainamu carpark.

 The northern entrance to Te Henga Walkway is from Constable Rd, off Oaia Rd, Muriwai.
 The northern entrance is 46 km from downtown Auckland.

-Parts of the track are overgrown with gorse and flax.
+Parts of the track may be overgrown with gorse and flax.

 Be aware of dangers on the tracks and surrounding areas including clifftops.